isaacvernon1/Portfolio/project-2-isaacvernon1/README.md

 # Project 2: Tracking User Activity

-This README.md will start with a description of each of the files in the directory.
-The description of the project will follow afterwards.
+This README.md will start with the description of the project.
+A description of each of the files in the directory will follow afterwards.

+Given a set of JSON assessment data (see file for specifics), read the data into Kafka and process it with spark.
+Then write the transoformed messages to HDFS.
+In addition, do some spark SQL to model possible work done through this pipeline.

 - Project_2_Report.ipynb
     * This is the overall summary of everything I did.
 Goes through each part of the project, providing highlights and commenting on work.
 This is where the business questions are answered (though code to get the answers is in SparkCode.ipynb).